electron-forge/electron-forge-docs/cli.md

 Forge's CLI is the main way to run Electron Forge commands.
 It consists of a thin wrapper for its core API.
 Configuration for these commands is done through your [Forge configuration](configuration.md) object.

-If you want to use the core API programmatically, see the [#undefined](cli.md#undefined "mention") section below.
+If you want to use the core API programmatically, see the [#programmatic-usage](#programmatic-usage "mention") section below.

 ## Installation